gvwilson/sensibleadventures/nardica.md

 and set it on the to-do rack that lined the wall behind the workbench.
 "How 'bout these?"

-The box she passed to Iffy opened to reveal three identical triangles made of fractal carbon fiber with rotors the size of Iffy's fingernails in each corner.
+The box she passed to Iffy opened to reveal squares woven from fractal carbon fiber, each the size of her nature book and as thin as half a dozen pages together.
+It took her a second to realize that the little grommets patterned across the squares were rotors.
-They were obviously drones,
+The sheets were drones,
 but not any kind that Iffy recognized.
-She pulled one free of its hard foam bed and turned it over in her hands.
+She turned one over in her hands.
 "Dunno," she admitted.

-"Us neither,"
+"How d'you switch it on?"

+"No idea,"
 Honesty's First said cheerfully.
-"But lookee."
-She flicked the top of the tiny drone with her fingernail as if shooing away a bug and let go of it.
-With a barely perceptible whir, its rotors spun into action to keep it floating exactly where it had been.
-When Honesty's First tapped its side, it drifted toward Iffy without rising or falling.

-"Best guess is they's fer some kinda game," she said.
+"Best guess is they was fer some kinda game."

 "Shaw,"
 her Second said,
-looking up from the machine she was trying to disassemble.
+looking up from the machine she had spent the last three months trying to reassemble.
 "They's too fine made jarra game.
-I's fer they bin up some kinda place markers fra survey work."
+I's fer they bin up some kinda survey mappin'."

 "Mebbe,"
 Honesty's First admitted.
 Casually,
 looking past Iffy rather than at her, she asked,
-"Any o' your notions come along by?"
+"You ain't got fra yer...notions?"

 Iffy shook her head.
-She had told Honesty about her occasional flashes of insight, then told her off, cold and hard, when she discovered that she passed the knowledge on to her First and Second.
+She had told Honesty about her occasional flashes of insight, then told her off, cold and hard, when she discovered that her friend had relayed what she'd said to her First and Second.
 "We don't keep secrets on each other,"
 Honesty had said with a shrug.
 "Y'ain't aright along that,
 best we part ways now."
 So Iffy had forgiven her,
-and then discovered that she felt relieved that people knew she was different---even by clone standards---and didn't seem to care.
+secretly relieved that someone knew she was different---even by clone standards---and didn't seem to care.

-"Here, why'n't you have a look at 'em?"
-Honesty's First said.
-"No, no, take 'em," she insisted as Iffy started to demur.
-"Bring 'em along back next time you come by.
-Kappa?"

-"Kappa,"
-Iffy agreed,
-replacing the drone in the box and pocketing it.
+When Iffy handed back the box of drones,

-Honesty's First picked up her own long-cold tea.
+Honesty's First waved her away.
-"Thanks.
+"Not much use t'us if we can't turn 'em on," she said, though Iffy knew the little rotors would be worth a week's grocery bill if they were pried out and sold as parts.
+"If anythin' comes t' mind,
+you come by an' gi's the scutch, aright?
+An' even if nothin' does,
-Y'oughta come by more often---there'd be plenty for you t' do, an' we's alluz happy t'have one more fer dinner."
+we's alluz happy t'have one more fer dinner or a sleepover."
+She winked broadly.

 "Thanks," Iffy mumbled,
 uncomfortable as always with kindness.
-She drained the last of her own tea, clicked the three-part drone back together, and stood up.
+She drained the last of her tea.
 "I gotta get back t' help Aunt Naggie do th' shopping."

 "Sure," Honesty said.